Pistonite/megaton/README.md

 # megaton

+NOTE: If you were using the megaton tool for build C projects, please continue using the `old` branch while the new tool is being developed (to support Rust, etc).
+ETA for the new tool is July 2026.

 **In Development and VERY unstable**

 Megaton is a build tool and support library for embedding Rust in a NSO binary. [(name reference)](https://www.zeldadungeon.net/wiki/Rusty_Switch)